tinkerrc/imsc/README.md

 **This project is still under development.**

 # Introduction
-This is an attempt at making a scoring engine for practice images for CyberPatriot.
+This is an attempt at making a scoring engine for practice images (Ubuntu w/ gdm3) for CyberPatriot.
 This is not a daemon, instead it should be run periodically (e.g., cron job).
 The user needs to initialize the image by supplying `imsc` a personal token. `imsc` will then tell the server the token and send an initial scoring report